Mrs Helen Roebuck

 Tigers Manager & Tigers Designated Safeguarding Lead

+Our school is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone working in or visiting our school, has a responsibility to ensure the safety of all our children.
-Please help us to keep our children safe by keeping doors closed and locked.
+Please help us to keep our children safe by keeping doors closed and using the thumb locks.

 If you see a child that needs particular support or you believe to be at risk of harm, please alert a member of the safeguarding team within school hours, either in person or by phone on 01332 662695.